arfarmery/instagramapp.github.io/WEB14203-Alexander-Farmery.md

 ### Introduction

-Searchstagram is a collaborative project and an attempt at creating an application allowing users to find & analyze the impact of their tweets.
-We aim to create the possibility for businesses to anaylze what social media marketing techniques work and those impacting their possible growth.
-Aiming this at start-ups and businesses not able to spend money on larger companies offering a similar service
+Searchstagram is a collaborative project and an attempt at creating an application allowing users to find & analyze UGC posted from instagram

 ##### Research